AaronC81/pry-sorbet/README.md

 # Sorpryse

-This extension makes Pry work seamlessly with Sorbet projects.
+Sorpryse (partly a portmanteu of "sorbet" and "pry", pronounced "surprise") is a Pry extension which enables it to work seamlessly with Sorbet projects.

 **Before:** Incorrect method source